Spanish hotel chain Meliá to shutter hotels in Cuba in latest blow to island's tourism sector

 Only 298,000 tourists arrived in Cuba in January, February and March, compared to 573,300 international visitors during the same period last year, according to government data.
 On Wednesday, the enormous and iconic sign of the Royalton Paseo del Prado hotel at the entrance of Old Havana was removed, as confirmed by The Associated Press during a visit.

-The move has deepened a crisis caused by seven decades of U.S. sanctions.in a U.S. indictment for his alleged role in the downing of two civilian aircraft operated by Miami-based exiles in 1996 in Cuban waters.
+The move has deepened a crisis caused by seven decades of U.S. sanctions.
+While U.S. and Cuban officials held talks earlier this year, tensions have risen.
+In late May, former President Raúl Castro was charged in a U.S. indictment for his alleged role in the downing of two civilian aircraft operated by Miami-based exiles in 1996 in Cuban waters.
+Rebuilding L.A.

-Donald Trump Sanctions And Embargoes General News International News Latin America Central America Business Military And Defense Oil And Gas Industry Economic Policy World News Executive Orders Lee Schlenker Hospitality And Leisure Industry Sherritt International Corp.
-Government Policy Ral Castro Energy Industry Carlos Luis Carbonel United States Government Cuba Government Erich Lpez World News
+: How One Eaton Fire Survivor Has Found the Strength to Move On and Rebuild Eighteen months after the Eaton and Palisades Fires, survivors are rebuilding — not alone, but together.
+On Poppyfields Drive in Altadena, Whitney Haggins and at least 6 of her neighbors are leading the way.
+Today we discuss one of the pivotal events of the 1960s: the assassination of Robert F. Kennedy.

+Though the gunman was caught at the scene, confessed at trial, and even bragged about the shooting, his motives have largely been forgotten.
+Modern LA earned its first smoggy nickname 450 years ago, as the “bay of smokes.

 United States Latest News, United States Headlines